Limb-Girdle Muscular Dystrophy

 In general, people tend to have weakness that slowly gets worse in affected muscles and spreads.

 Heart muscle weakness and abnormal electrical activity of the heart can increase the risk for palpitations, fainting, and sudden death.
-Most people with this group of diseases live into adulthood, but do not reach their full life expectancy.
+Most people with this group of conditions live into adulthood, but do not reach their full life expectancy.

 What are the possible complications of Limb-Girdle Muscular Dystrophy?